Nia DaCosta: 2018–2023

+2024–present

+DaCosta worked on the film adaptation of the play Hedda Gabler.
+The film reunited her with Tessa Thompson, who plays the title character, and is scheduled to be released in October 2025 through Amazon MGM Studios.
+Additionally, DaCosta was hired to direct 28 Years Later: The Bone Temple, which is part of the 28 Days Later film series.
+The film is slated to be released in January 2026.
+DaCosta commented that "making the 28 Years Later sequel was one of the best filmmaking experiences I've had.
+One of the issues I had with Candyman and Marvels was the lack of a really solid script, which is always gonna just wreak havoc on the whole process".
+She called Alex Garland's script "amazing" and that her main change was asking "for more infected".

+Accolades

-DaCosta was the first African American woman to have a #1 film at the American box office.
-Her first film, Little Woods, received the Nora Ephron award at the Tribeca Film Festival for "excellence in storytelling by a female writer or director."
-The film also won Best Narrative Feature and Best Director at the Fargo Film Festival 2019.
+DaCosta was the first black female director to debut a film at number one at the American box office, for Candyman.
+Her first film, Little Woods, received the Nora Ephron Prize at the Tribeca Film Festival for "excellence in storytelling by a female writer or director."
+The film also won Best Narrative Feature and Best Director at the 2019 Fargo Film Festival.
 She also received nominations for her film Candyman for "Most Anticipated Film for the Rest of 2021" at the 2021 Hollywood Critics Association, and won the awards for "Directors to Watch", and "Best Horror Film" respectively.
 With her directorial work in Candyman, DaCosta received her first nomination at the 53rd NAACP Image Awards for Outstanding Writing in a Motion Picture, and at the Black Reel and Awards for Outstanding Director and Outstanding Screenplay, Adapted or Original.

+In 2025, she was honoured at the 20th Rome Film Festival with Progressive Lifetime Achievement Award.